wdbm/InfoPeace/documentation/strategies_hypothetical.md

 # Hypothetical strategies

+This section details hypothetical strategies that are pure hypothesis or that require further study or that have not been implemented or that are otherwise lacking evidence of effectiveness.

 ## "The New Green Deal": decreasing wealth inequality by framing responses to climate change as the moral equivalent of war

 - [Bregman linking socio-economic benefits of war-time with framing responses to climate change as the moral equivalent of war](https://www.youtube.com/watch?v=r5LtFnmPruU&t=14m40s), *The Cost of Inequality* panel session, World Economic Forum, Davos (2019-01-25)